HADDAD FELLOWSHIP 2023-2024 for Brazilian Postgraduate Applicants

 - PhD students or holders of a PhD degree are not eligible for this scholarship programme.

-- As of this year, Brazilian nationals who hold dual European citizenship are not eligible for this scholarship programme, thus encouraging graduates to return to Brazil after course completion.
+- Brazilian nationals who hold dual European citizenship are not eligible for this scholarship programme, encouraging graduates to return to Brazil after course completion.

 - Students are welcome to apply before they have received an offer of admission.
-However, only candidates who have received an offer of admission by 15 June 2022 will be considered for the award.
+However, only candidates who receive an offer of admission by 1 June 2023 will be considered further.

 Handing in the documents